What You Will Learn in This Article

 When “Data is limited” according to the EWG, that doesn’t mean the ingredient is safe.
 It means that the ingredient is being used without much testing being done beforehand.
 That makes us the “guinea pigs.”
 Research may be done later after consumers complain of side effects or take action in the form of a lawsuit.
 This happens all the time with pharmaceutical drugs.
 They are released to the consumer and later on, after harm has been done, they are removed from the market.

 And back in 2008, the Organic Consumers Association discovered carcinogenic petrochemical based ingredients in over 40 percent of the “natural” products they tested.

 Third Party Tested?

-It’s Quality Assurance International (QAI), a division of NSF® International, that provides the NSF/ANSI certification for personal care products.
+It’s Quality Assurance International (QAI), a division of ® International, that provides the /ANSI certification for personal care products.
 Label claims are limited to “made with organic ____” with a 70% organic minimum.
 It does allow for some “nature-identical” synthetic preservatives but prohibits the use of petrochemicals in primary cleaning ingredients.
 It also allows for some hydrogenation and sulfation of product ingredients.

 Another certification is called MADE SAFE®.
 This organization is committed to ensuring safe ingredients in skincare.
 It requires its approved skincare companies and products to be free of all harmful ingredients known to cause harm to human health.